miroshQa/nvim/README.md

 ## Do you want to check it out?) ⭐
 ### Linux
-0. First of all you need to make sure that you have all external [dependencies](https://github.com/nvim-lua/kickstart.nvim) listed here
+0. First of all you need to make sure that you have all external [dependencies](https://github.com/nvim-lua/kickstart.nvim) listed here and your neovim vesion >= 0.11
 1. Clone repo
 ```shell
 git clone https://github.com/mirosQa/nvim.git ~/.config/nvim-m